jamesujeon/jamesujeon.github.io-origin/aboutme.md

 - I'm interested in everything about SW development
 - Now I'm working in the following areas:
   - Native mobile(iOS, Android)
-  - REST API server(using Flask for Python)
+  - REST API server(Flask with Python, Spring Boot with Java/Kotlin)
 - I'm getting more skills and knowledges to make a service by myself
 - I love SW development :)